josmar-crwdstffng/angular/aio/content/guide/http.md

 #### Modifying a request body

-The `readonly` assignment guard can't prevent deep updates and, in particular, it can't prevent you from modifying a property of a request body object.
+The `readonly` assignment guard cannot prevent deep updates and, in particular, it cannot prevent you from modifying a property of a request body object.

 <code-example format="javascript" language="javascript">